andrwbrntt/Portfolio/Sales Award Banquet/README.md

 ## Award Categories
 1. **Rookie of the Year**
-   - Most revenue earned within a first-year tenure
+   - Most revenue sold within a first-year tenure
    - 6 month cutoff
    - Use full year revenue where available
    - Prorate if a full year revenue is unavailable